 Grayson Perry RA

-At this event we invite disabled artists and creative people at risk of exclusion from the art world to share their practice in a warm and welcoming environment.
+At this event we invite disabled artists and creative people facing barriers accessing the art world to share their practice with others.

 Free, no booking required.

 The Benjamin West Lecture Theatre, Burlington Gardens, Royal Academy of Arts, Piccadilly

 A conversation with architect Anna Puigjaner to discuss MAIO’s project for Invisible Landscapes, an installation exploring how digital technologies are transforming the home.

 Meet in the Front Hall, Burlington House, Royal Academy of Arts

 Join us once a month for coffee and conversation to discuss artworks from our permanent collection.